squid-cache/squid-cache.github.io/rpivato.rst

 == Rafael Pivato ==

-As a network administrator I use Squid as the key point to give Internet access to my users.
+As a network administrator I used Squid as the key point to give Internet access to my users.

+My current work here will be helping the community with my best providing nice and clean documentation in this Wiki.

-I am here to learn more about this software and contribute whenever possible to this wiki.
+During this process I expect to learn even more about Squid-Cache to provide higher quality consultancy services.

-Email: <<MailTo(rpivato AT SPAMFREE gmail DOT com)>>
+Email: <<MailTo(rafael AT SPAMFREE pivato DOT info)>>

 === To Do ===